Tetrakern/fictioneer/DOCUMENTATION.md

 ### Latest Updates

 Renders a multi-column grid of small cards, showing the latest four updated stories ordered by date of the last chapter change, descending.
+Note that the `list` type behaves a bit different with the parameters.

 * **count:** Limit updates to any positive number, although you should keep it reasonable.
 Default `4`.
-* **type:** Either `default`, `simple`, `single`, or `compact`.
+* **type:** Either `default`, `simple`, `single`, `compact`, or `list`.
 The other variants are smaller with less data.
 * **single:** Whether to show only one chapter item (included in type `single`).
 Default `false`.
 * **author:** Only show updates of a specific author.
 Make sure to use the url-safe nice_name.
 * **order:** Either `desc` (descending) or `asc` (ascending).
 Default `desc`.